DouglasConnect/edelweiss-data-python/README.md

 ## Delete a dataset

-To delete a dataset and all versions call delete:
+To delete a dataset and all versions call delete_all_versions:

 ```python
 dataset.delete_all_versions()